Taxes on inheritance & how to avoid them

 Capital gains taxes apply to inheritances when the beneficiary decides to sell any of the assets they’ve inherited.
 For example, if a grandparent passes away and leaves you $100,000 worth of stock and you later sell it for $150,000, you’ll be subject to capital gains tax on the $50,000 gain.

-The good news is that when you inherit an asset, you generally get to enjoy a stepped-up cost basis.
+Inherited asset generally come with a stepped-up cost basis.
 For example, suppose your grandparent initially purchased that $100,000 of stock for just $25,000 many years ago.
-You don’t pay capital gains taxes based on the $25,000 initial value.
-Instead, your cost basis in the asset is its value at the time of your grandparent’s death.3
+You don’t pay capital gains taxes based on the original purchase price of $25,000 initial value.
+Instead, your cost basis in the asset is its value at the time of your grandparent’s death.8

 Read more: Ways to avoid or minimize capital gains tax